for-giobbe/BASE/tutorial_4.md

 clade_two     OG3683  general      2      0.0553     0.243  0.0168  0.3042  10..12  tcan  tusa
 ```

-Omega values are identical across the two branches when the general model was the best fit for that OG,
+Omega values are identical across the two branches when the general model was the best fit for that gene,
 reflecting similar selective regimes across the two clades.
-On the contrary, some OGs have the alternative model as their best-fit, meaning that their genes
+On the contrary, some genes have the alternative model as their best-fit, meaning that they
 have undergone differential selective regimes across the two clades.
 This outcome can already be observed from the LRT results,
 but to understand the actual difference between branches, one has to extract and compare the relative metrics.